skyzh/BlueSense/README.md

 [![Build Status](https://travis-ci.org/SkyZH/BlueSense.svg?branch=master)](https://travis-ci.org/SkyZH/BlueSense)

-BlueSense is an open-source IoT platform for domestic environment monitoring.
-Data are collected from Arduino and Raspberry Pi in SkyZH's home.
+🌈 BlueSense is a low-cost IoT platform for collecting and visualizing environment data.
+It has been collecting climate data in Shanghai for over 2 years.

-## Data collected by SkyZH
+## Demo site

+Data are collected in my home in Shanghai, China.
+Note that since Firebase Realtime Database may not always be available in mainland China, it may take a long time to load the page.

 Visit [BlueSense](https://bluesense.skyzh.xyz/)